How To Do Breaststroke Arms

 Catch

-Arm action begins with the arms fully extended out in front, fingers and hands together.
-Hands pitch outwards and downwards to an angle of about 45 degrees at the start of the catch phase.
-Arms pull outwards and downwards until they are approximately shoulder-width apart.
-Elbows begin to bend, and shoulders roll inwards at the end of the catch phase.
+Begin with your arms fully extended out in front of you, fingers and hands together.
+Pitch your hands outwards and downwards to an angle of about 45 degrees to begin the catch phase.
+Your arms then pull outwards and downwards until they are approximately shoulder-width apart.
+Your elbows start to bend, and your shoulders roll inwards at the end of the catch phase.

 Propulsive phase

-The arms sweep downwards and inwards, and the hands pull to their deepest point.
-Elbows bend to 90 degrees and remain high.
+Your arms sweep downwards and inwards, and your hands pull to their deepest point.
+Allow your elbows to bend to around 90 degrees while remaining high.

-At the end of the down sweep, the hands sweep inwards and slightly upwards.
-Elbows tuck into the sides as the hands are pulled inwards towards the chest and the chin.
+At the end of the down sweep, your hands sweep inwards and slightly upwards.
+Your elbows tuck into the sides as your hands are pulled inwards towards the chest and the chin.

 Recovery